MDHearing Review: Should You Try This Inexpensive Hearing Aid Brand?

 MDHearing Air

-The MDHearing Air is tied with the Neo and Neo XS as the lowest-priced BTE hearing aid from the brand ($297).
+The MDHearing Air is tied with the Neo and Neo XS as the brand's lowest-priced BTE hearing aid ($297).
 It shares similar features with the Volt but lacks dual-directional microphones and has a shorter battery life (16 hours vs. 20 hours).
 The Air has an on-the-go charging case that extends its total charge to 60 hours.
 It is a discreet option for anyone seeking a basic and affordable hearing aid.

 MDHearing Air